Rocky Mountain High

 Garden of the Gods

 The rain in Colorado is cold, even on July 9.
-We mounted up for our two hour ride through the Garden of the Gods and 5 minutes into the ride it started to rain
+We mounted up for our two hour ride through the Garden of the Gods and 5 minutes into the ride it started to rain.
+Except for 15 minutes when it stopped raining once, it rained the entire two hours of the ride.
+Beautiful and fun, even though very cold.

 Several times we visited the Garden of the Gods in Colorado Springs.
 It contains numerous trails for hiking, walking, mountain biking, technical rock climbing and horseback riding.
 There are more than 15 miles of trails.
 The name of the park dates back to August 1859 when two surveyors helping to set up nearby Colorado City were exploring the nearby areas.
 Upon discovering the site, one of the surveyors, M. S. Beach, suggested that it would be a "capital place for a beer garden."
-His companion, the young Rufus Cable, awestruck by the impressive rock formations, exclaimed, "Beer Garden!
-Why it is a fit place for the gods to assemble.
-We will call it the Garden of the Gods."
-The beer garden never materialized, but the name stuck.
+His companion, the young Rufus Cable, awestruck by the impressive rock formations, exclaimed, "Beer Garden

 In 2006 a dinosaur species discovered there, was named after the park.While visiting the Garden of the Gods, "THE PEAK" was always in the background and always on our minds.